 The guidance committee determines whether a student is prepared to take the qualifying examination.
-A student may request to take the exam if she or he has completed a minimum of 48 credits, including five or more courses in the area of inquiry and the majority of the core requirements.
+Students may request to take the exam if they have completed a minimum of 48 credits, including five or more courses in the area of inquiry and the majority of the core requirements.
 The qualifying examination (as well as all other program requirements) must be satisfactorily completed for the student to advance to Ph.D. candidacy.